Itzel Astudillo: Early life and education

-Astudillo was born on October 2, 1995 in Tuxtla Gutiérrez, Chiapas and raised in Tapachula from the age of 6.
+Astudillo was born on October 2, 1995 in Tuxtla Gutiérrez, Chiapas and raised in the city of Tapachula.
 After completing secondary school, she enrolled at the Universidad Popular Autónoma del Estado de Puebla, where she studied Veterinary medicine.

+Astudillo has worked as a businesswoman, motivational speaker, and advocate for environmental and social causes.
+Her platform has frequently focused on wildlife conservation, environmental awareness, and community development projects.
+One of her notable environmental initiatives highlighted the conservation of the quetzal, a species considered at risk in parts of its natural habitat.

 Pageantry

 Miss Earth México 2016

-Astudillo won the title of Miss Earth México 2016 against 32 candidates during the pageant finale held in The Centro de Congresos Querétaro in Santiago de Querétaro on August 27, 2016.
+Astudillo won the title of Miss Earth México 2016 against 32 delegates during the pageant finale held in the Centro de Congresos Querétaro in Santiago de Querétaro on August 27, 2016.
 She was crowned by the outgoing titleholder, Gladys Flores from Puebla.

 Miss Earth 2016

 Astudillo represented Mexico at Miss Earth 2016 which was held on October 29, 2016, at the Mall of Asia Arena in the Philippines.
-83 delegates from different countries and territories competed for the prestigious and coveted beauty title.
+83 delegates from different countries and territories competed for the coveted beauty title.
 During the pre-pageant events, she won a gold medal in the Americas category of the national costume award, gold medals in swimsuit and long gown competitions.
 At the final coronation show, she achieved a placement in the Top 16.